 Specific courses required for Texas Teacher Certification by individuals possessing a baccalaureate degree may be obtained by contacting UMHB's College of Education.
-Degree plans, teaching fields, available endorsements, and delivery systems may be found in the College of Education.
+Degree plans, teaching fields, available endorsements, and delivery systems may be found in the College of Education (p.
+129).

-McLANE COLLEGE OF BUSINESS
+MCLANE COLLEGE OF BUSINESS

-Dr. Ken A. Smith, Dean Mr. Larry Locke, Dr. Nancy Bonner, Associate Deans
+Dr. Ken A. Smith, Dean

+Mr. Larry Locke and Dr. Nancy Bonner, Associate Deans